Atreidae/Posh-Ribbon/README.md

 ## Getting Started

-1. Will be submitted to PowerShell Gallery and eventually can be installed with Install-Module Posh-Ribbon
+1. Submitted to PowerShell Gallery and installed with  - Install-Module Posh-Ribbon

 #### DEV's